ronwellman/geco/calculator/Calculator-lab.md

 ```

 This should launch a web server on port 8000.
 Students should go to their
-respective CLIs on their RPi and enter the following:
+respective CLIs on their RPi and pull down the pseudocode.
+The projects
+directory may have been created in a previous lab.

 ```
 cd ~/